What Can You Do With A Human Services Degree? [2021 Guide]

 The field of health and human services is dedicated to helping people live full, healthy lives.
 You can decide whether you’d like to orient your career around health services or other essential needs.

-Working in health services, you could conduct hospital intakes, lead health education programs or direct activities in a nursing home.
-For human services careers, you could consider being a children’s social worker, a case manager for public-aid clients or a program administrator.
+Working in health services, you might conduct hospital intakes, lead health education programs or direct activities in a nursing home.
+For related careers, you could consider being a children’s social worker, a case manager for public-aid clients or a program administrator.

 Is Financial Aid Available for an Online Human Services Degree?

-Whether you attend on-campus classes or enroll in an online program, financial aid is available for accredited colleges.
+Whether for on-campus classes or online programs, financial aid is available for accredited colleges.
 To learn what federal grants and loans you can receive, fill out the Free Application for Federal Student Aid (FAFSA).
 State aid may be available as well.

 You may also be able to win scholarships from local or national programs.
 If selected, these monetary gifts will cover a portion of your tuition.